Weldmicheal/ttm4175/a1/lab-a1-2.md

     import javax.swing.JLabel;

-**Task:**
+**Task 1.25:**
-Search on Project Gutenberg for a book that you know (at least partially), and analyze in which lines the main characters of the book appear.
+Search on Project Gutenberg for a book that you know (at least partially), and analyze in which lines the main characters of the book appear, as described above.
 Make a screenshot of the generated picture, and explain in the report which book and roles you analyzed.

-**Task:**
+**Task 1.26 (Advanced):**
-Draw a picture with the methods of the graphics class onto the canvas.
-Try to not only use single statements that draw a single line, etc, but try to use loops and other control statements to make more complex figures.
+Describe in your own words how the program works.
+(You do not have to explain or understand every detail.)

 <!--